SamoZ256/NSEGL/README.md

 ## Usage

 There are a few notable things.
 First, the argument `display_id` in function `eglGetDisplay` must be 0.
 Currently, it isn't used for anything, but that may change in the future.
 Second, the type of `EGLNativeWindowType` is `NSWindow*`.
-Pass the `NSWindow*` you created as aa parameter to the `eglCreateWindowSurface` function.
+Pass the `NSWindow*` you created as a parameter to the `eglCreateWindowSurface` function.